When and How to Update Your LinkedIn Profile When You Land a New Job

 Updating your LinkedIn profile to reflect your new position isn’t as simple as inputting your new job title.
 You’ll also need to describe the position and offer details on what you’re doing.
 However, as a new hire, you’re often left with more questions than answers over your job duties — and may not have the information you need to describe your new role as well as you’d like.
 Wait until you have a better understanding of what the job is really like before you put it into your own words on LinkedIn.

-Announcing your new job on LinkedIn — a few templates
+How to announce your new job on LinkedIn — including templates

 When you're settled in to your new role, you can start updating your LinkedIn profile.
 In this section, we'll give you a few templates you can use to announce that you've joined a new team.